lunarissigma/Paradise-V2/README.md

 # Paradise-V2

-A universal SSL bypass/redirect for Fortnite, Supported on 1.7.2 - Latest!
+A SSL bypass/redirect for Fortnite

+Tested on 27.11

 ## Setup